CharleRoger/Garden/Canon/Natural world/Crawe.md

   - sophont
 ---

 The **Crawe** are a fictional species of corvid or corvid-like sophont found on [[Winter]].
 They resemble earth's Common Raven in stature, having a length range of 50cm-70cm, a height range of 30cm-60cm, and a wingspan range of 115cm-150cm.
-They have a lifespan of 60-80 Winter years Craw feathers are on average black, iridescent and glossy, however across different cultures they can range from having browner tones, differences in gloss, and sometimes even certain feather groups being white or leaning blue.
+They have a lifespan of 60-80 Winter years.
+Craw feathers are on average black, iridescent and glossy, however across different cultures they can range from having browner tones, differences in gloss, and sometimes even certain feather groups being white or leaning blue.
 Compared to other corvids, the Crawe have increased binocular vision around where tools are held in their beaks.

 The [[Hàfê̦]] are an example of a Crawe culture.